Webinar: How AI Agents Are Transforming Sales Compensation Management | Wednesday, July 22

 Another challenge is income volatility.
 For employees, a large variable component means their income can fluctuate significantly from one quarter to the next.
 This can make financial planning difficult, especially during a slow season or an economic downturn.

 Finally, ambiguity in commission rules is a common source of conflict.
 If the "rules of the game"—such as when a commission is officially earned or how split deals are handled—are not perfectly clear, it can lead to disputes and frustration.
 This is where transparency is paramount.
-Using transparent sales compensation software is a game-changer.
-With a tool like Qobra, every salesperson gets a personalized, real-time dashboard showing exactly how their commissions are calculated for each deal.
+Transparent sales compensation software helps remove this friction.
+With Qobra, each rep can see how commissions are calculated on each deal, while Finance and RevOps teams keep control over rules, validations, exceptions, and payout reliability.
 This eliminates ambiguity, reduces disputes, and allows reps to simulate future earnings, turning their compensation plan into a true source of motivation.

 What Roles Typically Use an OTE Model?